croucherk/SANS-Holiday-Hack-2023/challenges/hashcat.md

 To complete this challenge, travel to *Scaredy Kite Heights* on the *Island of Misfit Toys* and talk to *Eve Snowflakes*.

-This challenge invites us to attempt cracking a hash with the password recovery utility Hashcat.

 ## Challenge Prompt

 After opening the terminal, we are greeted with a prompt explaining the premise of the challenge.